-Partner, Industrial Disease Claims
+Partner, Industrial Disease Solicitor

 She qualified as a Solicitor in 1997, and has over 20 years of Asbestos Disease claims experience, starting out with a national Trade Union law firm, representing many former Royal Navy and MoD employees at Devonport Dockyard, including late exposures during the 1980s on nuclear submarines.

 Helen uses her lengthy experience and strong negotiating skills to successfully pursue low-level Asbestos exposure cases, and is able to quickly establish the source of exposures for many clients who have no recollection of past exposures.